QbaSekowski/spring-book-app/README.md

 - **Test**: Encompasses unit and integration tests that validate the functionality and correctness of various application components, including controllers, services, and repositories.

 ### Database entities
-- **Book**: Represents a literary work with associated metadata such as title, author, publication year, and other pertinent details.
+- **Book**: Represents a literary work with associated metadata such as title, author and other pertinent details.
 - **Category**: A classification system for organizing books into various genres or subjects.
 - **Shopping Cart**: A temporary repository for products selected by a user for potential purchase, containing itemized details.
 - **Cart Item**: An individual entry within a shopping cart that specifies a particular book and its quantity.
 - **User**: An individual with a registered account on the platform, encompassing personal details and assigned permissions.
 - **Role**: A set of permissions assigned to a user, determining their access level and capabilities within the system, such as USER or ADMIN.
-- **Order**: A record of a completed transaction, capturing details of the purchase, including items bought, payment information, and delivery specifics.
+- **Order**: A record of a completed transaction, capturing details of the purchase, including items bought and delivery specifics.
 - **Order Item**: A component of an order that details the specific book purchased and the number of units bought.

-## Access to endpoints
-🟩 - for all users
-🟨 - for logged users
-🟥 - for admin

 ### User
+Public access
-- 🟩 **POST**: /api/auth/registration - User Registration: Customers can sign up by providing their email, password, and personal information.
+- **POST**: /api/auth/registration - Customers can sign up by providing their email, password.
-- 🟩 **POST**: /api/auth/login - User Authentication: Registered users can securely log in.
+- **POST**: /api/auth/login - Registered users can securely log in and receive their JWT token.
 ### Book

+Only for logged users:
-- 🟨 **GET**: /api/books - Retrieve Book Catalog: Users have the ability to view the catalog of available books.
+- **GET**: /api/books - Users have the ability to view the catalog of available books.
-- 🟨 **GET**: /api/books/{id} - View Book Details: Users can access detailed information about individual books.
+- **GET**: /api/books/{id} - Users can access detailed information about individual books.
-- 🟨 **GET**: /api/books/search - Search Books: Users can search for books using various criteria.
+- **GET**: /api/books/search - Users can search for books using various criteria.

+Only for the administrator:
-- 🟥 **POST**: /api/books - Add New Book: Admins can add new books to the collection.
+- **POST**: /api/books - Admins can add new books to the collection.
-- 🟥 **PUT**: /api/books/{id} - Update Book Details: Admins can modify the details of existing books.
+- **PUT**: /api/books/{id} - Admins can modify the details of existing books.
-- 🟥 **DELETE**: /api/books/{id} - Delete Book: Admins can remove books from the catalog.
+- **DELETE**: /api/books/{id} - Admins can remove books from the catalog.
 ### Category

+Only for logged users:
-- 🟨 **GET**: /api/categories - Retrieve Categories: Users can view the list of all available categories.
+- **GET**: /api/categories - Users can view the list of all available categories.
-- 🟨 **GET**: /api/categories/{id} - View Category: Users can get detailed information about specific categories.
+- **GET**: /api/categories/{id} - Users can get detailed information about specific categories.
-- 🟨 **GET**: /api/categories/{id}/books - Get Books by Category: Users can see all books that belong to a particular category.
+- **GET**: /api/categories/{id}/books - Users can see all books that belong to a particular category.

+Only for the administrator:
-- 🟥 **POST**: /api/categories - Create Category: Admins can create new book categories.
+- **POST**: /api/categories - Admins can create new book categories.
-- 🟥 **PUT**: /api/categories/{id} - Update Category: Admins can update information about existing categories.
+- **PUT**: /api/categories/{id} - Admins can update information about existing categories.
-- 🟥 **DELETE**: /api/categories/{id} - Delete Category: Admins can delete categories from the list.
+- **DELETE**: /api/categories/{id} - Admins can delete categories from the list.
 ### Shopping Cart

+Only for logged users:
-- 🟨 **GET**: /api/cart - View Cart: Users can see what is in their shopping cart.
+- **GET**: /api/cart - Users can see what is in their shopping cart.
-- 🟨 **POST**: /api/cart - Add to Cart: Users can add books to their cart.
+- **POST**: /api/cart - Users can add books to their cart.
-- 🟨 **PUT**: /api/cart/cart-items/{id} - Update Cart: Users can change the quantity of items in their cart.
+- **PUT**: /api/cart/cart-items/{id} - Users can change the quantity of items in their cart.
-- 🟨 **DELETE**: /api/cart/cart-items/{id} - Remove from Cart: Users can remove items from their cart.
+- **DELETE**: /api/cart/cart-items/{id} - Users can remove items from their cart.
 ### Order

+Only for logged users:
-- 🟨 **GET**: /api/orders - View Orders History: Users can view their order history.
+- **GET**: /api/orders - Users can view their order history.
-- 🟨 **GET**: /api/orders/{id}/items - View Order Items: Users can see all items in a specific order.
+- **GET**: /api/orders/{id}/items - Users can see all items in a specific order.
-- 🟨 **GET**: /api/orders/{orderId}/items/{itemId} - View Specific Order Item: Users can get details of a particular item within an order.
+- **GET**: /api/orders/{orderId}/items/{itemId} - Users can get details of a particular item within an order.
-- 🟨 **POST**: /api/orders - Place Order: Users can place an order for books in their cart.
+- **POST**: /api/orders - Users can place an order for books in their cart.

+Only for the administrator:
-- 🟥 **PATCH**: /api/orders/{id} - Update Order Status: Admins can update the status of orders.
+- **PATCH**: /api/orders/{id} - Admins can update the status of orders.

 ## SQL Database Diagram
 Below is a representation of the database used in the project: